xiayh17/SpaceTracer/README.md

-### Step5: Filter
+### Step5: Remove Recurrent Artifacts
 This step filters the predicted result using public datasets and Panel of Normals (PON) data we provided.
+All related files can be found in https://figshare.com/s/c7836f53c4eafb556ee1

 ```bash
 bash 5_remove_recurrent_mutations.sh \